CSCfi/csc-user-guide/docs/support/tutorials/dask-python.md

 To use Dask JupyterLab Extension:

 * [Start JupyterLab session](../../computing/webinterface/jupyter.md) in Puhti web interface.
 Select `geoconda` as module.
 Reserve computing resources for you Local cluster, notice the [interactive job](../../computing/running/interactive-usage.md) limits.
 Bigger requests are sent to usual queueing system.
 Max.
-40.
+40 cores.
 * Open Dask panel from the Left menu
 * Create new cluster from Dask panel, by default all job's cores are used.
 * It should be possible to use .yml files for more specific set-ups, see `Configuration of Dask cluster management` in [Dask JupyterLab Extension documentation](https://github.com/dask/dask-labextension).